A Truffle not to be Trifled With

 The CTMQ Experience:

 Disclosure: I didn’t go out to Bridgewater to buy my love her chocolates.
-I went about a mile to West Hartford Center, where they’ve recently opened up a shop.
+I went a couple miles to West Hartford Center, where they’ve recently opened up a shop.
 The saleswomen wore expensive dresses and the store had the ambiance of a Tiffany’s.
 Damian, amazingly, was well-behaved and aside from leaving his nose prints on the glass cases, didn’t destroy anything.

 My box of pure chocolate truffles was $17 bucks, but I think I got charged extra for the bow Damian wanted on his gift for his mama.
 By the way, if you’re looking for a bulk discount, I liked this FAQ from their website: